-If the duration of Team performance during their Introduction at the Opening Ceremony exceeds the time limit (3 minutes), each extra minute results in one yellow card.
+If the duration of Team performance during their Introduction at the Opening Ceremony exceeds the time limit (3 minutes), each extra minute results in one Yellow Card.
 The extra time is rounded up to next minute.
-There are no penalties for exceeding the time allowed for presentations at the SFs where time is under control of the Chairperson who must stop the Phase when the time is up.
+There are no penalties for exceeding the time allowed for presentations in the SFs where time is under control of the Chairperson who must stop the Phase when the time is up.

-IV.
+III.
 Results

-1. The current values of Grading parameters for the Teams (with penalties applied) are published as a table after each SF:
+1. The following values of grading parameters for the Teams (with penalties applied) are published as a table after each SF: